Elephant Random Walks and their connection to P\'olya-type urns

 \section{Abstract}

-In this note, we explain the connection between the Elephant Random Walk (ERW) and an urn model \`a la P\'olya and derive functional limit theorems for the former.
-The ERW model was introduced by Sch\"utz and Trimper~\cite{ScTr} in 2004 to study memory effects in a highly non-Markovian setting.
-More specifically, the ERW is a one-dimensional discrete-time random walk with a complete memory of its past.
-The influence of the memory is measured in terms of a memory parameter $p$ between zero and one.
+In this paper, we explain the connection between the Elephant Random Walk (ERW) and an urn model \`a la P\'olya and derive functional limit theorems for the former.
+The ERW model was introduced by Sch\"utz and Trimper~\cite{ScTr} in 2004 to study memory effects in a one-dimensional discrete-time random walk with a complete memory of its past.
+The influence of the memory is measured in terms of a parameter $p$ between zero and one.
 In the past years, a considerable effort has been undertaken to understand the large-scale behavior of the ERW, depending on the choice of $p$.
 Here, we use known results on urns to explicitly solve the ERW in all memory regimes.
 The method works as well for ERWs in higher dimensions and is widely applicable to related models.

 {\bf PACS numbers:} 05.40.-a; 05.40.Fb; 05.70.Ln.

 \footnote{{\it Acknowledgment of support.} The research of EB was supported by the Swiss National Science Foundation grant P300P2\_161011, and performed within the framework of the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program ``Investissements d'Avenir'' (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).}